 Different social networks have different space provisions and making a standard bio may not work.
 For example in LinkedIn you get all the space you want but sites like Twitter give you a meager 160 characters to describe yourself in entirety.
 The smart way to deal with this would be to create site-specific bios.
-Write a concise introduction about yourself for sites that don’t permit you to say more and a more detailed one for others that want you to say more.
+Write a concise introduction about yourself don’t permit you to say more details

 Even though it’s a business bio, it is necessary to establish a personal connection.
 A profile picture helps you do that and it shows the user two things; a) you are what you claim to be b) you take this social media business seriously.
 (A picture-less profile, photos of cartoons, celebrities, objects instead of actual photos etc are seen as frivolous, especially in a business bio.)

 III.
 Introduce thyself